mrkachary/cognizant/README.md

 ```
 ## Production Enablement

 The spring boot 2 is enabled with actuator to monitor the health of the application.
 Also, profiling has been done for auto deployment to in Dev, QA, Staging and Production environment.
-Extensive test cases has been incorporated.
+Extensive test cases have been incorporated.

 ## Installation
 The application is build with Spring Boot 2 and self started with contained tomcat.
 Please build and run the customer-detail-management-0.0.1-SNAPSHOT.jar.
 Use below command to start locally